How old is too old to become a pilot?

 Is moving countries feasible to find a job?

 Airline pilot jobs in the UK are often few and far between for inexperienced pilots.
 In the event of there being no jobs available, are you prepared to relocate you and your family to another country?

 How is my salary effected?

-Your potential future earnings when joining an airline at the age of forty five are considerably lower than that of a twenty five year old.
-With a likely investment of over fifty thousand pounds in your training, making a financial return on your investment might require you to go straight into a well paid first officer position which is by no means guaranteed, no matter which method of training you choose.
+When joining an airline at the age of forty-five, your potential future earnings are considerably lower than that of a twenty-five-year-old.
+With a likely investment of between £50,000 – £100,000 in your training, making a financial return on your investment might require you to go straight into a well-paid First Officer position.
+This is by no means guaranteed, no matter which method of training you choose.

-The time investment and impact on family life is also significant.
+The time investment and subsequent impact on family life also has the potential to be significant.
 If you were to choose an integrated course, maintaining a normal family life would be very difficult given its intensity and commitment required.
 A modular course would offer more flexibility in this respect, and you would also have the benefit of being able to complete the training at your own pace whilst being in employment.
-This route obviously takes longer and requires significant self discipline.
+This route obviously takes longer and requires significant self-discipline.

 If your dream is to Captain a long-haul jet like the B777 or A380, you’re going have less chance of achieving this when starting your aviation career in later years.
-A forty five year old has a maximum of twenty years of flying as a career, assuming the medical is maintained.
-You may only Captain a commercial aircraft up to the age of sixty, so then you would only have fifteen years to reach command, which can be the typical time to captaincy at legacy carriers.
+A forty-five-year-old has a maximum of twenty years left of a flying career, assuming your medical is maintained.
+At some long-haul airlines, it can take 15 to 20 years to be promoted to Captain so you need to be realistic about what you can expect in terms of career progression.

 When airlines recruit cadets, they are looking to recruit future captains.
-If on application you’re of an age where you are unlikely to ever reach command, the airline may give preference to a younger candidate.
+If on application you’re of an age where you are unlikely to ever reach command, would the airline prefer a younger candidate.
 They couldn’t discriminate against age legally, but it’s often thought that it happens.